strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==
+= 1.8.6.8 =
+* BUG/ENHANCEMENT: Adding <!-- comment markup --> to inline JavaScript to avoid issues where themes/plugins were adding formatting into the JavaScript code.
+(Thanks, Isabelle Couillard)

 = 1.8.6.7 =
 * BUG: Fixed issue with prices over $1000 when using TwoCheckout.
 (Thanks, BigBradBrown and others.)
 * ENHANCEMENT: Removed the API Private Key option from 2Checkout setup since we don't actually use that in the API.